scorpionTaj/diabetes-predictor/README.md

 - **Smooth Transitions & Spinner:**
   Smooth page transitions and a loading spinner/modal improve user experience during navigation and form submission.
 - **Theme Customization:**
-  Users can toggle between dark/light modes and choose their accent color, with preferences saved across sessions.
+  Users can toggle between dark/light modes , with preferences saved across sessions.
 - **Documentation:**
   This README provides a comprehensive guide to the project, including setup, usage, and troubleshooting.